ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/separate-datasets-and-tableadapters-into-different-projects.md

      After you select the project into which you want to generate the dataset code, the **DataSet File** property is populated with a default file name.
 You can change this name if necessary.
 Additionally, if you want to generate the dataset code into a specific directory, you can set the **Project Folder** property to the name of a folder.

     > [!NOTE]
     >  When you separate datasets and TableAdapters (by setting the **DataSet Project** property), existing partial dataset classes in the project won't be moved automatically.
-Existing dataset partial classes must be  moved manually to the dataset project.
+Existing partial dataset classes must be  moved manually to the dataset project.

 6. Save the dataset.

      The dataset code is generated into the selected project  in the **DataSet Project** property, and the **TableAdapter** code is generated into the current project.

- By default, after you separate the dataset and `TableAdapter` code, the result is a discrete class file in each project.
-The original project has a file  named DatasetName.Designer.vb (or DatasetName.Designer.cs) that contains the `TableAdapter` code.
+ By default, after you separate the dataset and TableAdapter code, the result is a discrete class file in each project.
+The original project has a file  named DatasetName.Designer.vb (or DatasetName.Designer.cs) that contains the TableAdapter code.
 The project that's designated in the **Dataset Project** property has a file named DatasetName.DataSet.Designer.vb (or DatasetName.DataSet.Designer.cs) that contains the dataset code.

 > [!NOTE]
->  To view the generated class file, select the dataset or `TableAdapter` project.
+>  To view the generated class file, select the dataset or TableAdapter project.
 Then, in **Solution Explorer**, select **Show All Files**.

 ## <a name="see-also"></a>See Also
  [N-Tier Data Applications Overview](../data-tools/n-tier-data-applications-overview.md)